The Seasons of

 But like every history book, it began to be out of date the moment it appeared.
 Until he passed away in 2000, he was frequently asked if he planned to bring out an updated, new edition.
 Although he continued his research and writing, he never returned to the project.
 After he died, I began receiving calls and emails from folks asking if I had any copies I wished to sell.
 The best I could do was direct them to Amazon or some other book-selling website, warning them, however, that if they found a copy for sale and made the purchase, they likely would be disappointed to find that the book would be in pieces because of its aged and brittle binding.

 I also had contacts from several individuals who were interested in preparing a new edition and wanted to make sure it was ok with me.
 I encouraged them to take up the project, but in the end nothing happened.
 After I retired from a career of teaching history at the University of Vermont in 2007, a few relatives, one cousin in particular, began asking, “Why don’t you take on the project?”
 Until two years ago, my answer was no.

-Jim with Buffalo News writer Mike Harrington in the Sahlen Field Press Box.
+Jim with Mike Harrington, Buffalo News baseball columnist, in the Sahlen Field press box during the 2019 season.